-Your two lowest homework scores, your two lowest lab scores, and your two lowest discussion scores will be dropped in the calculation of your overall grade.
+Your two lowest homework scores, your two lowest lab scores, your two lowest vitamin scores, and your two lowest discussion attendance scores will be dropped in the calculation of your overall grade.
 There will be no alternate due dates for assignments missed due to illness, other commitments, and so on.
 The drops are intended to cover those situations.